The Modern Slavery Act

 Our approach to tackling the risk of slavery and human trafficking within our business includes:

-Whistleblowing Policy – we encourage all employees to report any suspicion of slavery or human trafficking without fear of retaliation.
-We provide access to a confidential helpline to protect the identity of the whistleblowers.
+We encourage all employees to report any suspicion of slavery or human trafficking without fear of retaliation.
+We provide access to a confidential helpline to protect the identity of the whistle-blowers.